wn-doolittle/caliper-spec/caliper.md

 <a name="ViewEvent" />
 ### 5.14 ViewEvent
-The ViewEvent models an actor's examination of digital content whenever the activity emphasizes thoughtful observation or study as opposed to the mere retrieval of content.
+The ViewEvent models an actor's examination of digital content whenever the activity emphasizes thoughtful observation or study as opposed to the mere retrieval of a file.

 #### Supported actions
 [viewed](#viewed)